tkr22777/teaching-cs-630/week_07/03_subqueries_multi_row.md

 ## Overview

-A **multiple-row subquery** returns zero or more rows (typically with one column).
-These subqueries cannot be used with simple comparison operators (=, >, <) and instead require special operators: IN, ANY, ALL, or EXISTS.
+A **multiple-row subquery** returns zero or more rows.
+These require special operators: IN, NOT IN, ANY, or ALL (EXISTS covered separately).

 ## Key Terms

-**Multiple-Row Subquery**: A subquery that returns zero, one, or more rows.
+**Multiple-Row Subquery**: A subquery returning zero, one, or more rows.

-**IN Operator**: Tests whether a value matches any value in a list.
+**IN Operator**: Tests if a value matches any value in a list.

-**ANY Operator**: Compares a value to each value returned by the subquery; returns TRUE if any comparison is true.
+**ANY Operator**: Compares a value to each subquery value; TRUE if any comparison is true.

-**ALL Operator**: Compares a value to each value returned by the subquery; returns TRUE only if all comparisons are true.
+**ALL Operator**: Compares a value to each subquery value; TRUE only if all comparisons are true.

-**List Subquery**: A subquery that returns a single column with multiple rows, creating a list of values.

 ## Sample Database Schema